Great news for avid readers: reading, particularly as a leisure activity, has been proven to support and improve mental health.

 - People with poor literacy levels are more likely to be unemployed, have low incomes and poor health behaviours, which in turn can be linked to lower life expectancy.

-Further study concluded that book readers live longer(this will open in a new window), regardless of other factors!
+Further study concluded that book readers live longer, regardless of other factors!

-In 2018, the NLT surveyed nearly 50,000 children and young people to explore the link between reading, writing and mental wellbeing(this will open in a new window).
+In 2018, the NLT surveyed nearly 50,000 children and young people to explore the link between reading, writing and mental wellbeing.
 From that research, they concluded: